hindman/optopus/README.md

 ap.add_argument('path')
 ```

-The equivalent Optopus configuration dispenses with all of that hassle.
+The equivalent Argle configuration dispenses with all of that hassle.
 Instead, it relies on the conventions that most programmers already know
 regarding command-line usage syntax — the same syntax you just read and
 understood a few paragraphs above.
 That syntax, along with a small number of
-sensible additions, will allow Optopus to reduce developer hassle significantly
+sensible additions, will allow Argle to reduce developer hassle significantly
 while also providing a more powerful and flexible argument parser.
 The
 difference between the two configurations is striking.